 Choose Upgrade Method: Migration or Clean Installation

 There are two ways to upgrade a Mac.
-The simplest is to run the macOS Big Sur installer, which will install the new files over your existing operating system.
+The simplest is to run the macOS Monterey installer, which will install the new files over your existing operating system.
 It won’t alter your personal data, but only those files that are part of the system, as well as bundled Apple apps.

 When you’ve finished, you’ll have a virgin operating system on your Mac, and you’ll still be working from your external drive.
 You can now copy all the files in your home folder, as well as personal apps.
-(RELATED: Setting Up a New Mac: Should You Migrate or Do a Clean Installation?)

 A clean installation is time consuming, but it can weed out old files from apps you no longer use, and it’s a good way to start with a clean slate.
 Some people do this for every major operating system upgrade; I only do it every few years, because it does take a long time.
-If you do a clean installation, make sure to keep both of your clones for some time, just in case there’s something you forgot to cop over.
+If you do a clean installation, make sure to keep both of your clones for some time, just in case there’s something you forgot to copy over.

-How to Install macOS Big Sur
+How to Install macOS Monterey

-Once the installation is complete, you’ll need to go through a few screens, such as one to sign into your iCloud account.
+Once the installation is complete, you need to go through a few screens, such as one to sign into your iCloud account.
 At this point, you may see an Incompatible Software screen telling you of apps that have been moved because they are known to be incompatible.
 You’ll find them in an Incompatible Software folder at the top level of your drive.